[Virtual Event] IaCConf Spotlight: Designing IaC Interfaces | July 14

 1. Terrascan

-Terrascan is an open-source IaC security scanner maintained by Tenable that analyzes Terraform code pre-deploy to catch misconfigurations against policy-as-code rules, supports multi-cloud targets, and plugs into developer workflows and CI/CD with machine-readable outputs and remote repo scanning.
+Terrascan is an open-source IaC security scanner maintained by Tenable that analyzes Terraform code pre-deploy to catch misconfigurations against policy-as-code rules, supports multi-cloud targets, and integrates with developer workflows and CI/CD via machine-readable outputs and remote repo scanning.

 It uses OPA/Rego policies (built-in and customizable), supports skipping/targeting rules, and can optionally surface container image vulnerabilities referenced in your IaC.